 The caption to this film reads “sometimes the greatest journey is the distance between two people”.
 This is what this film (novel) is all about – bridging the gap between two seemingly different people.
-Although the film goes through the same boring theme of “love blossoming in the background of crisis and disaster”, the film is never tiresome to watch.
-In ‘The Painted Veil’ the audience is inevitably becomes concerned with the main characters’ feelings and emotional states.
+Although the film goes through the paces of the already done-to-death theme of “love blossoming in the background of crisis and disaster”, the film is never tiresome to watch.
+In ‘The Painted Veil’, the audience becomes engrossed with the main characters’ feelings and emotional states.
 In particular, Kitty’s emotional, psychological transformation is fascinating to watch, as she discovers a new way of life which is different from her usual representation of it.
 Kitty’s journey of self-discovery also opens a new side of her: she starts to understand her feelings towards her husband better and starts to discover qualities in him that she never knew existed.
-What is interesting here is that the audience can sympathise with the couple, for example with Walter’s “heartbroken” position taking into account his wife’s infidelity, and Kitty’s desire to be happy and safe.
+What is interesting here is that the audience can sympathise with both Kitty and Walter, despite their contradictions with each other and different points of view, for example, with Walter’s “heartbroken” position taking into account his wife’s infidelity, and with Kitty’s desire to be happy and safe.

 In the film, Walter and Kitty reach the stage where they start to understand and accept each others’ differences.
 In spite of these differences, they also start to realise that they can still enjoy each other company and find necessary compromises where necessary.
 The qualities which they do not have within themselves, but clearly see in each other, soon become the objects of inspiration and admiration for both.
 Here, the title of the novel becomes very relevant.
 It is as though Walter and Kitty in their marriage are “behind” some painted veil.
 In the beginning of the novel, both of them do not want to accept each other for who they truly are, and, therefore, try to mould each other as their tastes dictate.
 The title may also refer to Chinese people living in Me-tan-fu village, who, despite the cholera epidemic, still do not want to acknowledge and accept fully this fact.

-‘The Painted Veil’ was co-produced with Chinese, which means it is one of few Western films which were shot in China with an official permission to do so.
+‘The Painted Veil’ was co-produced with the Chinese governmental authorities, which means it is one of few Western films which were shot in China with an official permission to do so.
 But, even without knowing this information, it is clear that the movie was shot on location.
-The film has stunning views, beautiful imagery of a typical Chinese countryside.
+The film boasts stunning views, beautiful imagery of a typical Chinese countryside.
 These vistas have such a lasting impression on the audience that, as Edward Norton says post-production, “China becomes a “fully realised” character in the film”.

-In ‘The Painted Veil’ (2006), the screenwriter, Ron Nyswaner, did a really good job, and rightly deserves his nomination for the Independent Spirit Award in the category of the Best Screenplay.
+In ‘The Painted Veil’ (2006), the screenwriter, Ron Nyswaner, performed an excellent job, and rightly deserves his nomination for the Independent Spirit Award in the category of the Best Screenplay.
 The script here incorporates all the important elements of the book.
-These elements are developed further, making accents on the most interesting and dramatic moments.
+These elements are also developed further, making accents on the most interesting and dramatic moments.
 What is immediately evident is that ‘The Painted Veil’ is quite different from the novel.
 One can even say that the film is more gripping and compelling than the book, and this may be because the script goes further than the book.
-In the movie, Walter and Kitty fall in love at the the end, becoming very attached to each other.
-In the book this is presumed, but not entirely evident.
+In the movie, Walter and Kitty fall in love in the the end, becoming very attached to each other.
+In the book, this is presumed, but not entirely evident.
 There is also a scene in the film in which Walter asks for Kitty’s forgiveness, and this is also absent from the novel.
 The book seems to focus more on what happens to Kitty after she returns to London from Me-tan-fu.
-Here, the script of the film is clever, and shows quite clearly Kitty’s emotional state, as she returns to London with her little boy many years after, in less than three minutes of the screen time, whereas in the novel there are many chapters devoted to it.
+Here, the script of the film is clever, and shows clearly Kitty’s emotional state, as she returns to London with her little boy many years after, in less than three minutes of screen time, whereas in the novel there are many chapters devoted to it.
 The film also shows deeper feelings developed between Kitty and Walter than the book allows it.

 Overall, this film is surely not “hastily done”, as such films as ‘Beyond Borders’ (2003) give the impression to be.
 ‘The Painted Veil’ is a romantic drama about love, forgiveness, self-discovery and liberation, and is, undoubtedly, a must-see film.
 10/10